STEER: Simple Temporal Regularization For Neural ODEs: Introduction

 A natural approach for tackling this issue is to explore regularization techniques that simplify the underlying dynamics for these models.
 Indeed, simpler dynamics have shown benefits in terms of faster convergence and a lower number of function evaluations both during training and testing \cite{dupont2019augmented}. \cite{finlay2020train} recently proposed an interesting technique for explicitly regularizing the dynamics based on ideas from optimal transport showing significant improvements in the effective convergence time.
 In this work, we propose a regularization technique in order to further accelerate training.
 Our regularization is orthogonal to previous approaches and can therefore be used in conjunction with them.
 Our technique is extremely simple: during training we randomly sample the upper limit of the ODE integration.

 Specifically, the solver in Neural ODEs takes as input the integration limits $(t_0,t_1)$.
 We propose to introduce regularization by randomly perturbing the end time parameter $t_1$ to be $t_1\pm \delta$ where $\delta$ is a random variable.
-We show that our approach is theoretically valid by proving the existence of the solution for our perturbed ODE.
 Empirically, we demonstrate that, in a wide variety of tasks, the proposed regularization achieves comparable performance to unregularized models at a significantly lower computational cost.
 We test our regularization technique on continuous normalizing flows \cite{grathwohl2018ffjord}, irregularly sampled time series \cite{rubanova2019latent} and image recognition tasks and show that it improves performance across all these tasks.
+It also performs better in certain instances of Stiff ODEs.
+Stiff ODEs are a widely studied topic in the field of engineering\cite{curtiss1952integration}.
+During training the dynamics learnt by the implicit model parametrized by the neural network can turn into an instance of a Stiff ODE.
+Techniques which could tackle the instances of Stiff ODE would prove to be instrumental as these implicit deep learning models mature.